New England Revolution rally for 2-1 win to hand Toronto FC another road defeat

 Saturday's match completed a trio of games for Toronto against the league's top teams.
 TFC tied visiting Nashville, which went into weekend play second overall in the league, 1-1 on June 10.

+Despite the win, before an announced crowd of 24,596, New England coach Bruce Arena wasn't happy either.

+"It's a fine line winning and losing in our league," he said.
+"I warned our guys all week that this is going to be a real difficult game. … We knew Toronto was going to give a good effort.
+They're a well-coached team.
+They have some very good players and they made it difficult on us.
+And we just weren't good."

-Both teams went into the game with depleted rosters, with Toronto missing 11 players through injury or international duty.
-TFC could only manage a seven-player bench.
+Both teams went into the game with depleted rosters, with Toronto only managing a seven-player bench.

+"It's never easy to play here," said Bradley.
+"It's especially difficult when we have an away mid-week game and they don't play.
+From a scheduling standpoint, that's just not right."

-Toronto went ahead in the 11th minute on Deandre Kerr's well-placed header.
+Toronto went ahead on Kerr's well-placed header.
 Insigne found Cristian Gutierrez in the Revs penalty box and the fullback, making his first start for Toronto, sent a perfect cross to Kerr to finish for his third of the season.

-Bobby Wood pulled New England even in the 33rd minute after Matt Hedges' attempt at a clearing header went straight to the U.S. international.
+Wood pulled New England even after Matt Hedges' attempt at a clearing header went straight to the U.S. international.
 Wood, using Gutierrez as a screen, beat Ranjitsingh on the short side with the Revs' first shot on target for his seventh goal of the season.

 New England appeared to have gone ahead in the 41st minute on Gustavo Bou's audacious backheel, redirecting Brandon Bye's low cross past Ranjitsingh, but the offside flag went up.